telerik/blazor-docs/themes/form-elements.md

 ## Radio Buttons

-A specific class on a `label` element can give you a radio buttons that looks the same in all browsers.
-You will still need the actual `input` element, but it will have another class that will hide it visually.
+A specific CSS class applied to a `label` element can give you a radio buttons that look the same in all browsers.
+You still need to provide the actual `input` element, but it will have another CSS class that will hide it visually.

 >note Blazor cannot yet handle binding radio buttons.
 You can find more details in [this issue](https://github.com/aspnet/AspNetCore/issues/5579).